 Stocks are near all-time highs and appear wildly over-priced based on company earnings.
 Bonds are near the peak of a bull market which is extraordinarily long in the tooth.
 Real estate may also be back in bubble territory, particularly in large urban markets.

-These days, precious metals are one of very few asset classes which look cheap.
+These days, precious metals are one of the very few asset classes which look cheap.

 For value investors, the time to sell will come when the calculus changes.
 They should exit when metals look expensive and another investment looks undervalued.

 Others buy metal as a hedge against inflation.

 They recognize saving money in Federal Reserve Notes as a one-way road to becoming poorer.
 Any cash they have in the bank is guaranteed to be worth less next year, and maybe a lot less.
 The declining value of the currency unit will eventually crush the value of fixed-rate bonds as well.

 The time to sell will only arrive when the threat of inflation dissipates.

 Perhaps the day will come when central bankers and politicians are forced into serious reforms, such as reinstituting honest money connected to physical gold and silver.
 Maybe an independent and incorruptible currency will emerge and gain widespread adoption.